ducov2-network/explorer-ducov2/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of ArQmA addresses,
+ - showing public components of DUCOV2 addresses,
- - decoding which outputs and mixins belong to the given ArQmA address and viewkey,
+ - decoding which outputs and mixins belong to the given DUCOV2 address and viewkey,
- - can prove that you send ArQmA to someone,
+ - can prove that you send DUCOV2 to someone,
  - detailed information about ring members, such as, their age, timescale and their ring sizes,
  - showing number of amount output indices,
- - support ArQmA testnet and stagnet networks,
+ - support DUCOV2 testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,